Investing.com

 Investing.com is a financial data and news platform founded in 2007.
 Based in Israel, it ranks among the most visited financial websites globally.
-The site provides free access to real-time quotes, analysis, and market tools in over 30 languages.
-Its business model relies primarily on advertising, with additional revenue from premium subscriptions launched in 2022.
+The site provides free access to real-time quotes, analysis, and market tools in dozens of languages.
+Historically reliant on advertising, the company added premium subscriptions with the launch of InvestingPro in 2022.
 The company has been owned by Hong Kong–based investment firm Joffre Capital since 2021.

-Investing.com aggregates content from external sources and has increasingly adopted AI tools for content generation.
-It has drawn criticism for publishing AI-generated articles that closely mirror original reporting by other outlets without proper attribution, and for allegedly passing user contact data to unregulated offshore brokers.
+Investing.com aggregates content from external sources and has increasingly adopted AI-assisted content production.
+In 2023, Semafor reported that some of its AI-assisted articles closely resembled reporting published shortly beforehand by other outlets without crediting the original sources.

 History

-The company was founded in 2007 by Israeli entrepreneur Dror Efrat, Russian Lonny Szneiberg and two other co-founders, initially under the name Forexpros.
+The company was founded in 2007 by Israeli entrepreneur Dror Efrat, Russian entrepreneur Lonny Szneiberg and two other co-founders, initially under the name Forexpros.

 The company was registered and headquartered in Cyprus, but the majority of employees and the CEO resided in Israel.

 At the beginning, the portal offered forex analysis, a broker directory, and a discussion forum in English, Spanish, Hebrew and Arabic.
 During 2008–2009, more editions were added, and the platform expanded its offering from Forex data to encompass other financial instruments.
-The content was free and all the revenue came from the advertisement.
-The company was growing rapidly, a part of its success is explained by the 2008 economic crisis and extreme market volatility.
+The content was free and revenue came from advertising.
+The company grew rapidly; Globes later attributed part of its growth to the 2008 financial crisis and heightened market volatility.

-As of Q2 2012 Forexpros had 2.7 mln unique visitors and 35 mln pageviews per month, and a headcount of 70.
+As of Q2 2012 Forexpros had 2.7 million unique visitors and 35 million pageviews per month, and a headcount of 70.
 In late 2012, ForexPros was rebranded Investing.com.

-The company purchased its current domain, Investing.com, for $2.45 mln in December 2012 in one of the most expensive domain deals in history.
-At that point, Investing.com reported having 46 mln visitors and over 400 mln sessions per month, with a daily audience of 5 mln mobile users and 3 bln pageviews.
+The company purchased its current domain, Investing.com, for $2.45 million in December 2012 in one of the most expensive domain-name sales at the time.

 Investing.com's Android app was launched in September 2013, while an iOS version of the app was launched a year later.
 Over time, it added additional localized editions and services.

-Investing.com launched a new version of their cryptocurrency app in 2017.
+Investing.com launched a new version of its cryptocurrency app in 2017.

 In April 2018, Mickey Winitsky replaced Itay Gissin as CEO.
-Winitsky announced a bold expansion strategy for 2018-19.
-In July 2018, Investing.com signed a memorandum-of-understanding with TokenPost, the largest cryptocurrency news website in South Korea.
+Winitsky announced an expansion strategy for 2018–19.
+In July 2018, Investing.com signed a memorandum of understanding with TokenPost, a cryptocurrency news website in South Korea.
 In September 2018, Investing.com launched AllRates, a personal finance website.